-- A. Mark on the calendar when the time to respond expires; - B. Move on to Step 5 while waiting; and - C. Use this time to ensure the required forms are filled out completely and correctly. - Step 5.
+- A. Mark on the calendar when the time to Response expires; - B. Move on to Step 5 while waiting; and - C. Use this time to ensure the required forms are filled out completely and correctly.

+Step 5.
 Initial Disclosures.
-The law requires certain information be made available at least thirty (30) days after the respondent is served, including a schedule of financial assets; schedule of non-financial assets; schedule of all debts owed individually or jointly; location(s) of safety deposit box(es); employment information; and information regarding other income and retirement accounts.
+The law requires certain information be made available at least thirty (30) days after the respondent is served, including a schedule of financial assets; schedule of non-financial assets; schedule of all debts owed individually or jointly; location(s) of safety deposit box(es); employment information; information regarding other income and retirement accounts; and a summary of the facts believed to support the claim of superior entitlement to custody where child custody is at issue.
 Both parties are required to provide this information in order to fully disclose finances of the parties relating to the calculation of child support.
-EXCEPTON: If you and the respondent agree on all issues in your case and you both are signing the Order Modifying Child Support and Judgment for Arrears, then you do NOT need to complete the Initial Disclosures and you can move on to Step 6.
+EXCEPTON: If you and the respondent agree on all issues in your case and you both are signing the Order Modifying Custody and Support, then you do NOT need to complete the Initial Disclosures and you can move on to Step 6.